 Everyone experiences certain levels of stress in their lives, but some people are affected by stress in ways that significantly affect their social and work lives.
-Although the terms are often used interchangeably in conversation, it can be important to understand the difference between a panic attack and an anxiety attack.
-If you are worried that someone you love is struggling with anxiety or a panic disorder, an anxiety treatment center in Portland Oregon may be able to help.
-Crestview Recovery is here to provide you with the treatment you need.
+Although the terms are often used interchangeably in conversation, it is crucial to understand the difference between a panic attack and an anxiety attack.
+If you are worried that someone you love is struggling with anxiety or a panic disorder, an anxiety treatment center may be able to help.

 A panic attack involves acute fear that seems to come out of nowhere.
 You may feel detached or paralyzed with fear during a panic attack.
 Fear of dying, nuclear war, and losing control are common.
 You may feel disconnected from the world around you.
 A panic attack triggers fear-based physical reactions without the presence of immediate danger.

 An anxiety attack involves a gradual onset of stress relating to a specific event.
-This stress eventually builds to unmanageable levels and generally lasts around 30 minutes.
+This stress eventually builds to unmanageable levels and generally lasts around thirty minutes.
 At the beginning of an anxiety attack, the patient usually has some indication that they will experience an anxiety attack.

 Panic Attack vs. Anxiety Attack